Muscle Size vs Strength: Is Gaining Muscle Mass Good for Gaining Strength?

 The guy on the right has built bigger biceps.
 And because his biceps are bigger, they’re stronger.
 Now that he’s built bigger muscles, he’ll be able to lift more weight.
 The only thing that’s different is that now his biceps are bigger.
 And a bigger muscle is a stronger one.
 So he’s stronger now.

-Thing is, this is the same person.
+The thing is, this is the same person.
 When we compare different people, there are a few other factors that come into play.
 And if we look at lifts that involve more overall muscle mass, such as the deadlift, the situation gets even more nuanced.

 Muscle Size Isn’t The Only Thing That Matters

 Building bigger muscles is the best way to gain strength because it’s within our control.
 When we lift weights, eat enough calories, and eat enough protein, our muscles adapt by growing bigger.
-Building bigger muscles is something that we can change.
+Building bigger muscles is something we can change.
 Our genetics influence how easily we build muscle, as well as how much muscle we can ultimately build, but everyone can build muscle.

 But building muscle isn’t the only thing that determines how strong someone is.
 There are several other factors, and most of them come down to genetics.